asserte/WebTester/README.md

-# WebTester  :man_technologist:
+# WebTester
-is a *keyword driven test automation framework* that lets you develop, maintain and execute Selenium WebDriver and Java-based test scripts.
+is a *keyword driven test automation framework* that accelerates development, maintenance and execution Selenium WebDriver and Java-based test scripts.

 WebTester lets you execute a full suite or selected scripts via Jenkins and has a set of handy methods that make test scripts more readable and compact.
 The framework performs best in applications with a large number of text fields and dynamic HTML IDs.

 ## :package: Packages